nspcc-dev/neofs-spec/20-api-v2/container.md

-Container put response body contains information about the newly registered container as seen by `Container` smart contract. `ContainerID` can be calculated beforehand from the container structure and compared to the one returned here to make sure everything was done as expected.
+Container put response body contains information about the newly registered container as seen by `Container` smart contract. `ContainerID` can be calculated beforehand from the container structure and compared to the one returned here to make sure everything has been done as expected.

 | Field | Type | Description |
 | ----- | ---- | ----------- |